OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/gameplay_entry_comparison.md

 ### Entity Graph

-It is recommended to use a **Entity Graph** when you want to tie the lifetime to a Entity and if you want to execute none performant code since the Entity Graph is a Visual Scripting language that is interpreted.
+It is recommended to use a **Entity Graph** when you want to tie the lifetime to an Entity and if you want to execute unperformant code since the Entity Graph is a Visual Scripting language that is interpreted.
 It will be naturally slow.
 The Entity Graph is also good to handle UI/UX elements or for quick prototyping when performance is not important.
-Keep in mind that a Entity Graph is not executed in parallel and also only access memory via random access.
+Keep in mind that an Entity Graph is not executed in parallel and also only access memory via random access.